 One of our favorite Five in a Row books is Stopping By the Woods on a Snowy Evening.
 Of course the poem is by Robert Frost.
-And this being the start of winter, it is a perfect time for a snowy chalk pastel tutorial.
+And this being the start of winter, it is a perfect time for a snowy evening chalk art tutorial.
 We love the illustrations by Susan Jeffers.

 Just a few supplies needed: plain, white paper.
 Black chalk pastel and some baby wipes or wet paper towels for easy clean up.